Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): Transportation-cost inequalities

 \subsection{Gaussian concentration and ${\rm T}_1$ inequalities}

-As we have shown above, Marton's argument can be used to deduce Gaussian concentration from a transportation cost inequality.
+As we have shown above, Marton's argument can be used to deduce Gaussian concentration from a transportation-cost inequality.
 As we will demonstrate here and in the following section, in certain cases these properties are {\em equivalent}.
 We will consider first the case when $\mu$ satisfies a ${\rm T}_1$ inequality.
-The first proof of equivalence between ${\rm T}_1$ and Gaussian concentration was obtained by Bobkov and G\"otze \cite{Bobkov_Gotze_expint}, and it relies on the following variational representations of the $L^1$ Wasserstein distance and the divergence: \begin{enumerate} \item {\bf Kantorovich--Rubinstein theorem} \cite[Theorem~1.14]{Villani_TOT}: For any $\mu,\nu \in \cP_1(\cX)$ on a Polish probability space $(\cX, d)$,
+The first proof of equivalence between ${\rm T}_1$ and Gaussian concentration was obtained by Bobkov and G\"otze \cite{Bobkov_Gotze_expint}, and it relies on the following variational representations of the $L^1$ Wasserstein distance and the divergence: \begin{enumerate} \item {\bf Kantorovich--Rubinstein theorem} \cite[Theorem~1.14]{Villani_TOT} and \cite[Theorem~5.10]{Villani_newbook}: For every $\mu,\nu \in \cP_1(\cX)$ on a Polish probability space $(\cX, d)$,

-\item {\bf Donsker--Varadhan lemma} \cite[Lemma~6.2.13]{Dembo_Zeitouni}: For any two Borel probability measures $\mu,\nu$ on a Polish probability space $(\cX,d)$ such that $\nu \ll \mu$, the following variational representation of the divergence holds:
+\item {\bf Donsker--Varadhan lemma} \cite[Lemma~6.2.13]{Dembo_Zeitouni}: For every two Borel probability measures $\mu,\nu$ on a Polish probability space $(\cX,d)$ such that $\nu \ll \mu$, the following variational representation of the divergence holds: